« A Thinning Line»

 In the past, a hierarchical social class was set to define and divide groups of persons according to income earned, profession and even education.
 Most were categorized in classes such as upper class, middle class, working class and lower class.
 In the 1950’s, the United-States middle class formed approximately 50% of its populations.
 Moreover, since the 1970’s there has been evidence of a steady yet slow decline of this class.
 However, with the ever increasing demand and push of technology, the middle class has been shrinking at an even fast pace since the 1990’s.
 This trend can be explained by the occupational restructuring and earning by occupation.

 Baby boomers have piously trusted in a future rosier than the present, millions of households are borrowing so much money that they end up endangering the very future they hoped to build for themselves.
 The lower and middle classes have practically given up on putting aside any savings.
 Fixed costs have risen correspondingly with the increase in household incomes.
 This means two-income families are no longer able to cope.
 Besides, the current trend is mostly shifting into a consumer society rather than a productive society.
-They are going into the 21st century like a poverty-stricken, Third World family, living from hand to mouth without any financial reserves.
+They are going into the 21st century like a poverty-stricken,

 Education has become so expensive that many students graduate with huge debt loads; this has profound implications for the future of the middle class.
 Therefore, new organisations must be provided in order to counter the thinning middle class otherwise, many people eager for a higher education will not have the opportunity to do so.